Happyr/developer.happyr.com/_posts/2019-07-03-optimize-write-to-neo4-recommendation-engine.md

 In today applications recommendations became quite necessary for better audience/customer targeting.
 So, as you could assume, we have our own recommendation engine for that, using Symfony with a Neo4j database.
 Communication between the main application and the recommendation engine is done via messages over RabbitMQ.
-We are sending interesting events that happened on our website to the recommendation engine and then pulling some recommendations from it..
+We are sending interesting events that happened on our website to the recommendation engine and then pulling some recommendations from it.

 ## The problem